In this blog most of what I share reflect my efforts to think globally and act locally.

 2. took a partial skin graft (a 2x4 sized segment) from my upper thigh and attached it to the 3rd degree burn area of the foot.
 A very high tech vacuum pump drained any liquids from the wound as well as providing negative pressure to secure the graft to the sub-dermis, insuring a good generative dermis to dermis contact for optimal growth.

-You can see the 3rd degree burn (whitish tissue)
+7 days post burn/pre-skin graft.
+You can see the 3rd degree burn (whitish tissue) in the central area. |

 I changed the wound dressing each day.